GERD (Gastroesophageal Reflux Disease) in Children

 - Your baby’s symptoms prevent him or her from feeding.
 These symptoms may include vomiting, gagging, coughing, and trouble breathing.

 - Your baby has GER for more than 12 to 14 months

 - Your child or teen has GER more than 2 times a week, for a few months

 What causes GERD in a child?

-GERD is often caused by something that affects the LES, the lower esophageal sphincter.
+GERD is often caused by something that affects the lower esophageal sphincter (LES).
 The LES is a muscle at the bottom of the food pipe (esophagus).
-The LES opens to let food into the stomach.
+It opens to let food into the stomach.
 It closes to keep food in the stomach.
 When the LES relaxes too often or for too long, stomach acid flows back into the esophagus.
 This causes vomiting or heartburn.

 Everyone has reflux from time to time.
 If you have ever burped and had an acid taste in your mouth, you have had reflux.
 Sometimes the LES relaxes at the wrong times.
-Often your child will just have a bad taste in his or her mouth.
+Often your child will just have a bad taste in their mouth.
 Or your child may have a short, mild feeling of heartburn.